-♦ Personal Maturity
+• Personal Maturity

-Demonstrates robust and rounded sense of Christian presence marked by Christ-centred spirituality and character, emotional maturity, well-being, relationally ethical, attentiveness and ability to apply themselves to diverse contexts.
+Demonstrates robust and rounded sense of Christian presence marked by Christ-centred spirituality and character, emotional maturity, well-being, attentiveness and ability to apply themselves to diverse contexts.
 Attentive to self-care and self-management.
+Commitment to ethically responsible ministry highlighting interpersonal and professional competence and safety.

-◆ Leading Worship and Theological Attentiveness
+• Leading Worship and Theological Attentiveness

 Practices key ministry competencies with skill, sensitivity to context, authenticity and shaped by attentiveness to God and the best of the Reformed tradition.
 Demonstrates biblical/theological aptitude in ministry settings.
 Agile leader with capacity to improvise.
+Ethically responsible ministry ensuring all people are served without discrimination, manipulation or exploitation.